Anju Malhotra

 Rosemary Morgan

-Rosemary Morgan is a Primary Investigator on the MAGE project.
-She is an Associate Research Professor at Johns Hopkins Bloomberg School of Public Health in the Department of International Health.
+Rosemary Morgan is a co-Primary Investigator on the MAGE project.
+She is a Research Professor at Johns Hopkins Bloomberg School of Public Health in the Department of International Health.
 She has expertise in gender, gender analysis, and intersectionality within health and health systems.
 She is also the Associate Chair for Inclusion, Diversity, Anti-Racism, and Equity (IDARE) within the Department of International Health.

 Shatha Elnakib